Stay Smart. Know More about Mobile Phone Safety Standards.

 *The "Specific Absorption Rate" applicable to hand-held mobile phones

-Human exposure to radiofrequency radiation from hand-held mobile phones is generally evaluated using the Specific Absorption Rate ("SAR") which is a measuring scale of the rate at which radiofrequency energy is actually absorbed per kilogramme of tissue in a human body.
-The SAR is usually expressed in "watts per kilogramme" ("W/kg").
-In consultation with the Department of Health, CA has adopted the widely accepted SAR limits of the ICNIRP and the IEEE.
+Human exposure to radiofrequency radiation from hand-held mobile phones is generally evaluated using SAR which is a measuring scale of the rate at which radiofrequency energy is actually absorbed per kilogramme of tissue in a human body.
+SAR is usually expressed in "watts per kilogramme" (W/kg).
+In consultation with the Department of Health, the Communications Authority (CA) has adopted the widely accepted SAR limits of the ICNIRP and the IEEE.
 The SAR limits of the ICNIRP and the IEEE applicable to hand-held mobile phones are 2 W/kg.

 How can you tell if your mobile phone complies with safety standards?

-- Choose mobile phones with the CA label as shown in figure 1a.
-Telecommunications equipment available in the market before the establishment of the CA on 1 April 2012 may have been affixed with previously prescribed labels (which are also valid) as shown in figure 1b.
+- Choose mobile phones with the label prescribed by the CA (“the CA label”) as shown in figure 1a.
+Telecommunications equipment available in the market before the establishment of the CA on 1 April 2012 may have been affixed with old prescribed labels (which are still valid) as shown in figure 1b.
 For details, please refer to the HKCA 3211 "Standardisation Guide for Labelling of Telecommunications Equipment" document available on the website of the Office of the Communications Authority (OFCA).

-- Look up the list of type-approved mobile phones and their SAR values on the OFCA website
+- Look up the list of certified mobile phones and their SAR values on the OFCA website

-- If you buy a mobile phone with the label authorised by the Communications Authority (CA) affixed on its case or packing, you can be sure it meets the SAR limit recommended by the ICNIRP or the IEEE.
+- If you buy a mobile phone with the CA label affixed on its case or packing, you can be sure it meets the SAR limit recommended by the ICNIRP or the IEEE.

 - For mobile phones without the CA label, you can

 - visit the OFCA website to find out their SAR values.
-A list of type-approved mobile phones with SAR information is available on OFCA's website; or
+A list of certified mobile phones with SAR information is available on OFCA's website; or

 - approach the manufacturer, suppliers or dealers of the mobile phones not listed on OFCA's website to get the SAR information.

-- Type-approval of mobile phones is now provided by Certification Bodies accredited or recognized by the CA.
+- Certification of mobile phones is now provided by Certification Bodies accredited or recognised by the CA.

-- Type-approval or labelling of mobile phones is not a compulsory requirement for marketing in Hong Kong.
+- Certification or labelling of mobile phones is not a compulsory requirement for marketing in Hong Kong.

-- All mobile phones to be sold in Hong Kong shall meet the technical specifications prescribed by the CA in relation to electrical safety and technical requirements such as operating frequencies and transmitter power.
+- All mobile phones to be sold in Hong Kong shall meet the technical specifications prescribed by the CA in relation to RF radiation safety and technical requirements such as operating frequencies and transmitter power.

-- Mobile phones affixed with the above label are certified to comply with the prescribed technical specifications and the internationally accepted standards for RF radiation safety.
+- Mobile phones affixed with the CA label are certified to comply with the prescribed technical specifications and the internationally accepted standards for RF radiation safety.

-For more information about the labeling of telecommunications equipment, please contact us at:
+For more information about the labelling of telecommunications equipment, please contact us at:

 Telephone : 2961 6321